mikey2848/earnings-sentiment-analyzer/README.md

-# 📊 Earnings Call Sentiment Analyzer — Layer 1
+# Basic Earnings Call Sentiment Analyzer

 Analyzes the sentiment of earnings call transcripts and compares it against post-earnings stock price movement.
 Built to answer: **does what management says predict what the stock does?**